libvips/libvips/doc/libvips-generate.md

-Title: Calculate pixels and pixel buffers
+Title: Operators by section -- Calculate pixels and pixel buffers

 <!-- libvips/iofuncs/generate.c -->

-# Calculate pixels and pixel buffers

 These functions let you attach generate functions to images and ask for regions of images to be calculated.